sveinpg/build-your-own-react/README.md

 The dev server should now be running on http://localhost:1234

+# The structure

+If you've already looked in the `/react-dom` directory or `/react` directory, you might have noticed that they are not empty.
+We've taken the liberty of implementing a skeleton for you of empty functions that are to be implemented.

+To stay true to the virtual-dom mindset you will find `VCompositeNode.js` and `VDomNode.js` in the `react-dom` directory. `VDomNode.js` is a "virtual" DOM-node, while the `VCompositeNode` represents a "virtual" react-component node.
+Everything that can be represented in the DOM, such as a `number`, `string`, `div`, `a`, `p` etc. should be a `VDomNode`.
+Everything else, and by that we mean stateless or functional components should be a `VCompositeNode`.

+These "virtual"-nodes can have children, which again are "virtual" nodes.
+This means that we get a tree-structure of nodes known as "the virtual DOM".
+The "virtual DOM" that we are about to implemented is pretty naive.
+But nevertheless, the structure is there to extend the implementation with a more advanced reconciliation-algorithm that can just render portions of a sub-tree instead of rendering the whole tree every time.

 # <a name="tasks"></a> :construction_worker_man: Tasks

 Time to get your hands dirty.